omega-gg/documentation/consulting/README.md

 We want to ensure that you build your project on solid ground and put you in a position to iterate and improve the existing codebase while retaining solid foundations during the entire lifecycle of the application.
-That approach is quite unique in our field.
+This approach is quite unique in our field.

 ### Revamp your existing application with state of the art technology